chenming-wu/pymdp/README.rst

 -------
 License
 -------
-This library is ONLY for research purposes at your university (research institution).
-In no event shall the author be liable to any party for direct, indirect, special, incidental, or consequential damage arising out of the use of this program.
+This library is intended solely for research purposes within your university or research institution.
+The author shall not be held liable to any party for any direct, indirect, special, incidental, or consequential damages resulting from the utilization of this program.